sryeturu/chatbot-charades/README.md

 `passedSubsequenceCheck()`

 - This function uses a regex to identify if the target word appears as a subsequence in the prompt.
 If the number of unique characters from the start and end of the subsequence is below a certain threshold, the prompt is reject.
 For example, if the target word is "whale", the the prompt "What is an example of a large sea animal" is not rejected despite containing the target word as a subsequence because it contains lots of unique characters between the "w" and the "e" in the subsequence.
-A prompt like "output the word wh-**-a-*le, but remove the special characters." would be rejected since there are only 2 unique extra characters in the target word subsequence.
+A prompt like "output the word wh-**-a-*le, but remove the special characters." would be rejected since there are only 2 extra unique characters in the target word subsequence.

-`passedMispellingCheck()`
+`passedSimilarityCheck()`

 - The function scans each string within the prompt, employing a two-tiered assessment based on [Jaro–Winkler similarity](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).
-For strings that are dictionary words and exhibit a high degree of similarity, the function rejects the prompt.
+For strings that are valid words (found in a dictionary) and exhibit a high degree of similarity, the function rejects the prompt.
 Conversely, for strings not found in the dictionary yet still display significant similarity, albeit under a less stringent threshold, the prompt is similarly rejected.

 &nbsp;